Credit Loans

 Let us say that you don’t have the best credit score but are trying to borrow a personal loan for $10,000.
 You go through the application process and are only approved for $3,000 because of your credit history.
 In that case, you may turn to a parent with better credit and higher income.
 You can apply again if they agree to co-sign for a loan.
 With their added credentials, your chances of getting that total of $10,000 and potentially a better interest rate increases!

-Requirements To Be a Co-signer
+Requirements To Be a Co-Signer

 To be a co-signer, a person must be at least 18 years old, have a good credit score, and have some kind of income.
 On top of that, they need to fill out some information on a loan application and allow for a hard credit inquiry.
 And finally, they will need to agree to the terms and conditions of the loan to take on the role to be a co-signer.

-Pros of Adding a Co-signer
+Pros of Adding a Co-Signer

 • Asking someone to be a co-signer is less demanding and awkward than asking them to borrow money.

-Pros of Being a Co-signer
+Pros of Being a Co-Signer

 • Being a co-signer can also improve your credit if the primary borrower makes their payments on time.